Michigan football's Jim Harbaugh: What we know about Minnesota Vikings interview

 Michigan football coach Jim Harbaugh's flight to Minnesota wasn't going to be stopped.

-Not by the upcoming national signing day, during which U-M solidified commitments with multiple four- and five-star prospects.
+Not by National Signing Day, during which U-M solidified commitments with multiple four- and five-star prospects.
 Not by the upcoming regionwide snowstorm, during which more than 8 inches of snow are supposed to blanket southeast Michigan.

-Harbaugh, who just finished his seventh season leading Michigan, made his trip north to talk for a second time with the Minnesota Vikings about becoming their head coach.
-Harbaugh flew via private plane Tuesday to Minnesota for an in-person interview after a Zoom talk a few days prior.
+Harbaugh, who just finished his seventh season leading the Wolverines, made the trip north to talk for a second time with the Minnesota Vikings about becoming their head coach.
+Harbaugh flew via private plane Tuesday to Minnesota for an in-person interview after an "exploratory conversation" a few days prior.

-WINDSOR: Michigan's Jim Harbaugh is an idealist.
+SHAWN WINDSOR: Jim Harbaugh is an idealist.
 The NFL offers the chance to be one.

-While Michigan signees celebrated their pledges Wednesday, Michigan fans awaited news on the head coach who just led the team to a rare win over Ohio State, a Big Ten title and the school's inaugural appearance in the College Football Playoff.
-Harbaugh since the 12-2 season ended has been linked to the Las Vegas Raiders head coaching job (which eventually went to Josh McDaniels) but more recently the Vikings.
+Michigan's 23-player class of 2022 all signed in December, though that doesn't stop U-M from adding to its freshman crop.
+Meanwhile, U-M fans awaited news on the head coach who just led the team to a rare win over Ohio State, a Big Ten title and the school's first appearance in the College Football Playoff.
+Since the Wolverines' 12-2 season ended in the Orange Bowl on Dec.
+31, Harbaugh has been linked to the Las Vegas Raiders' head coaching job (which eventually went to Josh McDaniels) and, more recently, the Vikings'.

-The Vikings, owned by the Wilf family, are reportedly considering New York Giants defensive coordinator Patrick Graham and both defensive coordinator Raheem Morris and offensive coordinator Kevin O'Connell of the Los Angeles Rams for their head coaching job.
+The Vikings, owned by the Wilf family, are reportedly considering New York Giants defensive coordinator Patrick Graham and Los Angeles Rams coordinators Raheem Morris (defensive) and Kevin O'Connell (offensive) for their head coaching job.

+Multiple sources close to Harbaugh told the Free Press he would accept the job if offered.
+Harbaugh enjoyed plenty of success during his four-season tenure with the San Francisco 49ers, going 49-22-1 — including the playoffs — with three postseason berth and a Super Bowl appearance.

+In that Super Bowl, played nine years ago Thursday, Harbaugh lost to the Baltimore Ravens, coached by his brother John, who was recently asked about Jim's potential return to the NFL; he acknowledged that Jim was "in Minnesota."

 [ The Free Press has started a new digital subscription model.
 Here's how you can gain access to our most exclusive content. ]